 Allot Ltd. (NASDAQ, TASE: ALLT) is a provider of leading innovative network intelligence and security solutions for service providers and enterprises worldwide, enhancing value to their customers.
 Our solutions are deployed globally for network and application analytics, traffic control and shaping, network-based security services, and more.
 Allot's multi-service platforms are deployed by over 500 mobile, fixed and cloud service providers and over 1000 enterprises.
-Our industry leading network-based security as a service solution has achieved over 50% penetration with some service providers and is already used by over 21 million subscribers in Europe.
+Our industry leading network-based security as a service solution is already used by over 20 million subscribers around the world.
 Allot.
 See.
 Control.
 Secure.
-For more information, visit www.allot.com.
+For more information, visit AllotSecure solutions.